PRESIDENT AND CEO

 Linda manages the development and communications department of Siskin Children’s Institute.
 This department is responsible the annual fund, special event fundraisers, community relations, and grant–related support.
 She comes to the Institute with over 40 years experience in community work in the field of early childhood education, community, and fund development.
 She is active in the Association of Fundraising Executives, Chattanooga Women’s Leadership Institute, Downtown Chamber of Commerce, Chattanooga Civitans, The Chattanooga Area Association for the Education of Young Children, Tennessee Association for the Education of Young Children and the National Association of Young Children.
 She is a graduate of the University of TN at Chattanooga.

-practice manager, CENTER FOR DEVELOPMENTAL PEDIATRICS
+CENTER FOR DEVELOPMENTAL PEDIATRICS

 Stephanie Cooper-Wilkes joined Siskin Center for Developmental Pediatrics as the Business Manager in April 2012.
 Stephanie currently has over 12 years in medical practice management experience.
 Prior to joining Siskin, Stephanie was a Regional Practice Manager for Erlanger Health Systems, where she managed several physician practices.
 While employed as the Practice Manager for Erlanger, Stephanie led several offices through start-up, survival, turnaround and growth modes.
 From 2005 through 2009, Stephanie was a Billing Office Manager for a Plastic Surgery Group located in Atlanta, GA.
 Stephanie managed the daily operations of billing in excess of several million/yr.
 Stephanie’s goals as the Practice Manager for Siskin Developmental Pediatrics office are first, adhering to the Siskin mission, along with prioritizing the support of high-quality patient care and satisfaction.